MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ]
 ```

-With this content, a call to `evaluateTemplate('ST1')` will result in the following internal structure
+With this context, a call to `evaluateTemplate('ST1')` will result in the following internal structure:

 ```markdown
 [MyStruct